lubuntu-team/manual/source/1/1.3/installation.rst

 Setting up partitions
 ---------------------

 If all you want is Lubuntu on your machine, you can select the :guilabel:`Erase disk` button.
 This will format the disk and **delete all data on the disk**,  which is why having your data backed up before this point is extremely important.
 If you choose to do this you can continue on to user setup.
+To change the storage device use the :guilabel:`Select Storage device` drop down menu.

 .. warning::
    Erasing your entire disk or partition may cause you to lose data so please backup beforehand.